MASTER STUDY

 Yuxi scribbled characters on her phone and placed it in the center of the table.
 To open a massage parlor, you must work on your own and be able to capture some regular customers.
 If you have to rely entirely on others to make money, young girls will make things difficult for their bosses.
 Will be annoyed by employees.

 I could see now that I had set something in motion and hadn’t monitored its progress.
-A few months after Mom died, I had bought him a gift certificate at a classy spa in town.
-I thought he needed something nice.
+I was the one who had bought him a gift certificate at a classy spa in town.
+I just wanted him to feel better.
 I pushed my plate away.
-Yuxi prodded her phone as if it were misbehaving, speaking softly and distractedly to herself in the precious coo of babies dawning on language.
+Yuxi prodded her phone as if it were misbehaving, speaking softly and distractedly to herself in the precious nonsense of babies dawning on language.